CARES Act FAQs for Employees

-Q: How do I know if I’m eligible to take this distribution?
+Q: Who was eligible to take this distribution?

-- Your spouse or dependent has been diagnosed with COVID-19
+- Spouse or dependent had been diagnosed with COVID-19

-- You are experiencing financial hardship as a result COVID-19 including being quarantined, furloughed, laid-off, having to work reduced hours, or having lost childcare.
+- Had been experiencing financial hardship as a result COVID-19 including being quarantined, furloughed, laid-off, having to work reduced hours, or having lost childcare.

-A: You are able to take up to the lessor of 100% of your vested balance (amount that you own outright) or $100,000 in aggregate across all tax-qualified defined contribution plans.
-This means that you can take a one time distribution up to $100,000 or multiple distributions until 12/30/2020, as long as the aggregate amount does not exceed $100,000.
+A: Eligible individuals could take up to the lesser of 100% of their vested balance (amount owned outright) or $100,000 in aggregate across all tax-qualified defined contribution plans.
+This could be taken as a one-time distribution up to $100,000 or multiple distributions until 12/30/2020, as long as the aggregate amount does not exceed $100,000.

 Q: What are the tax implications of the CRD?

-A: Generally, any distributions taken prior to age 59-½ are subject to a 10% early withdrawal penalty.
+A: Generally, any distributions taken prior to age 59½ are subject to a 10% early withdrawal penalty.
 The IRS has waived this 10% penalty for CRDs.
 Additionally, distributions are normally also subject to 20% federal tax withholding.
-You may have this withholding waived by electing to opt out on the CRD form.
+You may have waived this withholding if you had elected to opt out on the CRD form.
 The distribution will be counted as taxable income unless you choose to repay the amount in full within three years from the date you receive the funds.

 Q: What are the tax implications if my CRD included any Roth funds?

-A: Roth 401(k)s distributions are not subject to any tax withholding if you are at least age of 59-½ and have contributed to your Roth account for at least 5 years.
-If you do not meet these criteria, the distribution will be considered “unqualified,” and the earnings portion of the Roth 401(k) would be subject to taxation.
-However, as noted above, you can opt out of withholding at the time of CRD.
+A: Roth 401(k)s distributions are not subject to any tax withholding if you are at least age 59½ and have contributed to your Roth account for at least 5 years.
+If you do not meet these criteria, the distribution is considered “unqualified,” and the earnings portion of the Roth 401(k) is subject to taxation.

 Q: How do I make repayments on the CRD and what happens if I don’t make the repayments in the given 3-year period?